-In addition to the SSCC policy, Nursing Program attendance requirements are as follows:
+In addition to the College's attendance policy, SSCC Nursing Program attendance requirements are as follows.

-- A student is considered excessively absent after missing more than two weeks of classes or 10% of laboratory/clinical. - For an absence to be considered excused, it must be accompanied by an extenuating circumstance and proper documentation within one week of returning to class.
-Extenuating circumstances include sickness, death in the immediate family, or certain legal obligations.
+A student is considered excessively absent after missing more than two weeks of classes or ten percent of laboratory/clinical.

+- For an absence to be considered excused, it must be accompanied by an extenuating circumstance and proper documentation within one week of returning to class.
+Extenuating circumstances include sickness, unexpected pregnancy related conditions, death in the immediate family, or certain legal obligations.
 Work related, child care, and travel circumstances will not excuse an absence.
 For further information regarding extenuating circumstances, see the SSCC Student Handbook. - Students must be responsible for their own attendance record.
-Instructors are not required to notify students in danger of excessive absences or if the student has exceeded the absence policy rules. - There are no provisions to make up clinical absences.
+Instructors are not required to notify students in danger of excessive absences or if the student has been excessively absent. - There are no provisions to make up clinical absences.
 However, when a clinical/lab assignment is missed and is within the ten percent allowed, an alternate assignment may be completed at the discretion of the instructor.
 (Check course syllabus for further information.) - Missed material will not be re-taught by the instructor.
-Make-up work, tests, or assignments given for excused absences, as allowed by the Standard College Policies, shall be left solely to the discretion of the instructor. - If a student is unable to attend class regularly, then the student should withdraw from the class before excessive absences contribute to the student's inability to achieve the learning outcomes required to pass the course. - Students will be considered tardy on arrival to class after the official class starting time.
+Make-up work, tests, or assignments given for excused absences, as allowed by the Standard College Policies, shall be left solely to the discretion of the instructor. - Students who are excessively absent are asked to meet with the Director of the SSCC Nursing Program to develop a possible improvement plan. - Students will be considered tardy on arrival to class after the official class starting time.
 A tardy is counted as one-half (1⁄2) class absence.

-Classroom Behavior:
+Classroom Behavior